 “Why would I pay good money to sit in a room for an hour and be lectured to by someone who you’ve probably already convinced that I’m complete arse-hole?”

-It’s not an uncommon sentiment.
-After 15 years of supporting couples to work through their relationship conflict, I’ve heard multiple versions of this, reported by individuals who have come alone, hoping to pave the way for a process that will at some point (fingers and toes crossed) include their partner.
+It’s a common sentiment.
+After 15 years of supporting couples with relationship conflict, I’ve heard multiple versions of this.
+I’ve heard it from individuals, hoping to pave the way for a process that will hopefully include their partner.

-It’s easy to sit in judgement of reluctant partners and spouses as lacking emotional courage, or not being committed to doing what it takes to save their relationship.
-But the reality is, for some people, this stuff is really hard and many of us (here’s where gender often comes in) just weren’t socialised to understand our feelings, let alone talk about them.
+It’s easy for us to judge reluctant partners and spouses as lacking emotional courage and the capacity for vulnerability, or just not being committed.
+But the reality is, for some people, this stuff is really hard.
+Many of us (here’s where gender often comes in) just weren’t socialised to understand our feelings, let alone talk about them.

 #1.
 “I don’t have time”